jkinnari/unet_pytorch/README.md

 The notebook contains ample comments for easy follow-up.

 ## How to view the implementation without setting up the Jupyter Notebook environment?
 A HTML rendering of the notebook is also available in this repository to view the notebook without starting Jupyter Notebook.
 The HTML file is too big to show on Github directly.
-Please [download the html file](https://github.com/jkinnari/unet_pytorch/raw/master/unet.html) on your computer and open it in a web browser.
+Please [download the html file](https://github.com/jkinnari/unet_pytorch/raw/master/unet.html) (right click on the link and select Download) on your computer and open it from a computer in a web browser.

+## On performance of the model
+The model requires improvements for satisfactory performance (including data augmentation and tiling of input data).
+Please don't use this as a reference as such.